kelvinn/capparselib/README.md

     >>> alert_list = CAPParser(src).as_dict()

-The CAPParser class returns a list of alerts, which are each a dictionary of items according to a hopefully logical mapping of fields.
+The CAPParser class returns a list of alerts, which are each a dictionary of items.
+The library provides its own default mapping of the alert fields.
 For instance, fields with names 'headline' (CAP1.2) and 'title' (CAP1.1) are both renamed to 'cap_headline'.
 Using the above basic usage example, you can then access fields as needed:

     >>> alert = alert_list[0]
     >>> alert['cap_sender']